anreitersimon/Medbrain-Tutorial/STEP7-2.md

-### Implementing `MedicationDetailViewController` - Loading and displaying all administrations for a prescription
+# Step 7.2 - Implementing MedicationDetailViewController - Loading and displaying all administrations for a prescription

 #### Defining properties